Mon-Sat 8am to 10pm

 If the blades are shorter and fatter, they of course can take more abuse.
-The longer blades such as the Tactical Jian Sword are
+The longer skinnier blades such as the Thai Daab Sword

-tempered to have hard wearing edges with a softer, shock absorbent core to prevent breakage or shattering.
-This means that the
+are tempered to have hard wearing edges with a softer, shock absorbent core to prevent breakage or shattering.
+This means that

-longer blades are not designed to be flexed excessively and if used against a target they cannot cut through, are designed
+the longer blades are not designed to be flexed excessively and if used against a target they cannot cut through, are

-is why swords with high flex tests can not be sold new.
+your blade.
+This is why swords with high flex tests cannot be sold new.

-methods.
+unconventional methods.
 Most swords will bend if done over the knee and will fatally weaken your blade.
-A flex test is performed by resting the tip
+A flex test is performed by

 • Bending your blade back and forth will destroy your blade.